greenelab/deep-review/sections/06_discussion.md

 not be exhaustively captured in a manuscript's methods text.

-Because many deep learning models are often built using one of several popular deep learning frameworks, it is also possible to directly share trained predictive models.
+Because many deep learning models are often built using one of several popular software frameworks, it is also possible to directly share trained predictive models.
 The availability of pre-trained models can accelerate research, with image classifiers as an apt example.
-A pre-trained neural network can be quickly fine-tuned on new data and used in transfer learning, both discussed below.
+A pre-trained neural network can be quickly fine-tuned on new data and used in transfer learning, as discussed below.
 Taking this idea to the extreme, genomic data has been artificially encoded as images in order to benefit from pre-trained image classifiers [@tag:Poplin2016_deepvariant].
 "Model zoos" -- collections of pre-trained models -- are not yet common in biomedical domains but have